 Dina started her own career at an emerging computer animation company in the early 90s.
 Encouraged by the artists and the excitement of new technologies, Dina segued into the Theme Park division where she found herself immersed in the creation of cutting-edge attractions.

 There, she met fellow enthusiast Brent Young and in 1997, followed in her father’s footsteps by launching, with Brent, Super 78, their own animation company.
 Super 78 has grown and evolved into a content developer of specialty movies for theme park rides, attractions, museums and science centers.
-She and Brent (now her husband, as well) live and work in Silverlake and have a three year old son, Truman.
+She and Brent (now her husband, as well) live and work in Silverlake and have a seven year old son, Truman.

 Dina has earned nominations and awards and is an active Board member for the Themed Entertainment Association and the Producers Guild of America, New Media Council, helping to grow membership and foster new talent in both organizations.